Heart Rate Training Zones

-For both athletes and those embarking on their fitness journey, understanding heart rate zones is crucial to effective training.
-Our heart plays an essential role during exercise, beating faster to circulate more blood throughout the body.
+For both athletes and those embarking on their fitness journey, understanding heart rate training zones is crucial to training effectively.
+Your heart plays an essential role during exercise, beating faster to circulate more oxygen and nutrients to your muscles.

 How Our Heart Rate Functions During Training